Bodigrim/poly/README.md

 ## Flavours

-* `Data.Poly` provides dense univariate polynomials with `Num`-based interface.
+* `Data.Poly` provides dense univariate polynomials with a `Num`-based interface.
   This is a default choice for most users.

-* `Data.Poly.Semiring` provides dense univariate polynomials with `Semiring`-based interface.
+* `Data.Poly.Semiring` provides dense univariate polynomials with a `Semiring`-based interface.

-* `Data.Poly.Laurent` provides dense univariate Laurent polynomials with `Semiring`-based interface.
+* `Data.Poly.Laurent` provides dense univariate Laurent polynomials with a `Semiring`-based interface.

-* `Data.Poly.Sparse` provides sparse univariate polynomials with `Num`-based interface.
+* `Data.Poly.Sparse` provides sparse univariate polynomials with a `Num`-based interface.
-  Besides that, you may find it easier to use in REPL because of a more readable `Show` instance, skipping zero coefficients.
+  Besides that, you may find it easier to use in the REPL because of a more readable `Show` instance, skipping zero coefficients.

-* `Data.Poly.Sparse.Semiring` provides sparse univariate polynomials with `Semiring`-based interface.
+* `Data.Poly.Sparse.Semiring` provides sparse univariate polynomials with a `Semiring`-based interface.

-* `Data.Poly.Sparse.Laurent` provides sparse univariate Laurent polynomials with `Semiring`-based interface.
+* `Data.Poly.Sparse.Laurent` provides sparse univariate Laurent polynomials with a `Semiring`-based interface.

-* `Data.Poly.Multi` provides sparse multivariate polynomials with `Num`-based interface.
+* `Data.Poly.Multi` provides sparse multivariate polynomials with a `Num`-based interface.

-* `Data.Poly.Multi.Semiring` provides sparse multivariate polynomials with `Semiring`-based interface.
+* `Data.Poly.Multi.Semiring` provides sparse multivariate polynomials with a `Semiring`-based interface.

-* `Data.Poly.Multi.Laurent` provides sparse multivariate Laurent polynomials with `Semiring`-based interface.
+* `Data.Poly.Multi.Laurent` provides sparse multivariate Laurent polynomials with a `Semiring`-based interface.

 All flavours are available backed by boxed or unboxed vectors.

 ## Performance

-As a rough guide, `poly` is at least 20x-40x faster than [`polynomial`](http://hackage.haskell.org/package/polynomial) library.
+As a rough guide, `poly` is at least 20x-40x faster than the [`polynomial`](http://hackage.haskell.org/package/polynomial) library.
-Multiplication is implemented via Karatsuba algorithm.
+Multiplication is implemented via the Karatsuba algorithm.
-Here is a couple of benchmarks for `UPoly Int`.
+Here are a couple of benchmarks for `UPoly Int`:

 | Benchmark                     | polynomial, μs  | poly, μs | speedup
 | :---------------------------- | --------------: | -------: | ------: